 The user clicks on the "Details" link to enter the Pernosco debugger and diagnose the bug.

-Pernosco processing adds some latency to the push/test cycle, but only when developers are already waiting for CI results.
+Pernosco processing adds latency to the push/test cycle, but only when developers are already waiting for CI results.
 Compare this to the effort required to rerun and debug the test locally, or to multiple cycles of enabling extra logging and re-pushing to figure out the problem.

 Many CI frameworks exist, and many projects have their own.
 Some work is required to integrate Pernosco with each one.